SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 ```groovy
 spine.enableJava().server()
 ```
-This enables Java in the module and adds necessary dependencies.
+This enables Java in the module and adds necessary dependencies and configurations.

 <p class="note">Calling `spine.enableJava().server()` adds both server- and client-side dependencies.
 This way a module of a Bounded Context “A” may be a client for a Bounded Context “B”.